Ascolta

 Concetti Chiave

-• The Victorian era, named after Queen Victoria, saw Britain become a global economic and territorial power.
+• The Victorian era, named after Queen Victoria, marked a period of significant economic and territorial expansion, establishing Britain as the world's wealthiest nation.

 After the French Revolution, political reform in England was inevitable, but both Conservatives and Liberals were fearful about extending the power to vote to the masses.
 The First Reform Bill excluded the working classes completely and for this reason was born the Chartist movement, whose demands contained six points: votes for all males, annually elected parliaments, payment of Members of Parliament, secret voting, abolition of property qualification for candidates and the establishment of electoral districts equal.
 These demands were refused and the movement was repressed.
 But a series of reform bills in the second half of the century gradually extended the vote to members of the working classes.